Specialists do not grow on trees

 The “Jungbrunn” as a reference is worth a lot.
 And some come back years later.
-"The employees are a mirror of the company philosophy," explains the hotelier, who has recognized one thing: appreciation for employees is the best personnel marketing.
+“The employees are the Spiegel the company philosophy ”, explains the hotelier, who has recognized one thing: Appreciation for employees is the best personnel marketing.

 The discussion on the topic